MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 All our containers run on Linux.

-For local development, we have two Dockerfiles that define our images:
+For local development, we have use a multi stage Dockerfile to define our image:

-- `Dockerfile.node`: use a node8 Debian Stretch slim base image from the Docker Hub and install node dependencies,
+- The `frontend` stage use a node8 Debian Stretch slim base image from the Docker Hub and install node dependencies,
-- `Dockerfile.python`: use a python3.9 Debian Stretch slim base image, install required build dependencies before installing pipenv and the project dependencies.
+- The `base` and `dev`: use a python3.9 Debian Stretch slim base image, install required build dependencies before installing pipenv and the project dependencies.
   We don't have a custom image for running postgres and use one from the Docker Hub.

-The `docker-compose.yml` file describes the 3 services that the project needs to run:
+The `docker-compose.yml` file describes the 2 services that the project needs to run:

-- `watch-static-files`: rebuilds static files when they're modified,
 - `postgres`: contains a postgres database,
 - `backend`: runs Django.
-Starting this one automatically starts the two other ones.
+Starting this one automatically starts the postgres service.

+Within the `backend` container, [Honcho](https://honcho.readthedocs.io/en/latest/index.html#) is used with `Procfile.dev` to run the `web` process (for the webserver), and the `frontend-watch` process to watch the frontend assets and rebuild static files when they're modified.

 ### Resources about Docker